Melbourne to Warrnambool Classic: History

+In 1946, the first year following the end of the second World War, the Warrnambool to Melbourne was replaced by the Victorian Cycling Grand Prix held over 195 mi from Bendigo to Melbourne, the longest and richest one day event held in Australia that year.

+From 1947 to 1949 the title of 150-mile Professional Road Champion of Australia was awarded at a sprint point 150 mi into the Warrnambool to Melbourne.
+From 1950 the Australian national road race title was run as a separate event.

 Olympic medal winning cyclist, Dean Woods, set the race record time of 5 hours and 12 minutes in 1990 over the shorter distance than the race is presently 267 km in 1990.

 In 1995 a monument commemorating the race winners was unveiled near the finish line on Raglan Parade, Warrnambool by two times Blue Riband Winner, Sir Hubert Opperman.
 An honour board was added in 2001 in acknowledgement of the many volunteers involved in the race.

 The first woman known to have entered the race was Pauline Walters in 1979.
 She did not complete the race on her first attempt, but in 1980 Walters and Beryl Burton became the first two women to finish the race.
 In 2015, the Melbourne to Warrnambool established a separate category for female entrants in an effort by Cycling Victoria to make cycling more female friendly.
 In 2022, a separate women's race, the Warrnambool Women's classic, was added.
 The inaugural Women's Warrnambool Classic in 2022 was won by Maeve Plouffe.

 In 2021 the race was scheduled for 13 February.
 However, the day before the race it was postponed due to a snap lockdown declared by the Victorian government to control a coronavirus outbreak.
 The race was rescheduled to 1 May.